glitchdoescode/ai-interviewer/progress-report.md

 7. **Enhanced CLI**: Improved the command-line interface with additional parameters and better state persistence.

+8. **Unified Architecture**: Refactored the codebase to use a unified AIInterviewer class that follows industry best practices:
+   - Encapsulates all LangGraph components in one class
+   - Uses MessagesState for simplified state management
+   - Provides consistent tool handling
+   - Follows the architecture pattern from gizomobot.py
+   - Makes the code more maintainable and extensible

 ## Challenges & Considerations

 1. **LLM Integration**: Successfully integrated with Gemini for multiple purposes (agent, name extraction, question generation, evaluation).
 The architecture is modular enough to support different models for different tasks.

 2. **State Management**: Improved the state management to handle both dictionary and InterviewState objects, ensuring proper persistence between turns.
+Further simplified by moving to MessagesState in the refactored architecture.

-3. **Testing Approach**: Basic testing in the CLI confirms functionality, but more comprehensive tests would be valuable as we add more features.
+3. **Testing Approach**: Updated testing for the new architecture confirms functionality, but more comprehensive tests would be valuable as we add more features.

 4. **Code Execution**: For the MVP, we've implemented a placeholder code evaluation system.
 A future enhancement would be to safely execute submitted code against test cases.

-5. **Persistence**: Currently using MemorySaver for persistence.
+5. **Persistence**: Using MemorySaver for persistence with clean integration in the unified AIInterviewer class.
 This works well for the CLI, but a more robust solution might be needed for production use.

 ## Next Steps

-1. Complete Sprint 4 tasks:
+1. Complete Sprint 6 tasks:
-   - Implement comprehensive evaluation logic
+   - Implement asynchronous interview sessions
+   - Add caching to improve performance
-   - Enhance CLI interface for better coding experience
+   - Enhance coding challenge evaluation
-   - Add structured interview report generation
-   - Improve candidate scoring system
+   - Expand test coverage for the new architecture

 2. Begin planning for Phase 2:
    - Research STT/TTS integration options